a-barlow/quantr/README.md

 > [other simulations](#other-quantum-computer-simulators) if you are
 > intending to use quantr for projects.

-A Rust library crate that builds, prints and simulates a quantum computer.
+A Rust library crate that builds, prints and simulates quantum gate based circuits.

-This crate allows the user to build a quantum circuit by adding columns of gates via various methods.
+This crate allows the user to build quantum circuits by adding columns of gates via various methods.
 Once the circuit has been built, then it can be simulated, which attaches the register |00..0> resulting in a superposition that can be measured.